asmundwien/safer-version-lens/README.md

 Safer Version Lens adds CodeLens to your `package.json` showing upgrade options **with vulnerability indicators**, so you can update packages without switching tabs, tools, or mental models.
 It also supports **time quarantine** (pnpm/Yarn/npm configs) so you can avoid “published 6 minutes ago” releases when you're more of the conservative type.

+By marking vulnerable versions **directly in your editor — before you install them** — the extension helps you stay aware of risk, for instance in the aftermath of a supply-chain attack.

 > It won’t make dependency management _safe_.
 But it will make it _less exciting_.

 ---